Learn about privileged access management

 Do I need to be a Global Admin to manage privileged access in Office 365?

-No, you need the Exchange Role Management role assigned to accounts that manage privileged access in Office 365.
-If you don't want to configure the Role Management role as a stand-alone account permission, the Global Administrator role includes this role by default and can manage privileged access.
-Users included in an approvers' group don't need to be a Global Admin or have the Role Management role assigned to review and approve requests with PowerShell.
+Yes, you'll need the Global Admin role assigned to accounts that manage privileged access in Office 365.
+Users included in an approvers' group don't need to have the Global Admin or Role Management roles assigned to review and approve requests with PowerShell.
+Users must have the Exchange Administrator role assigned to request, review, and approve privileged access requests in the Microsoft 365 admin center.

 How is privileged access management related to Customer Lockbox?